 The two most common types of individual retirement accounts (IRAs) is the traditional IRA and the Roth IRA.
 If you’re just kicking off your career, the Roth IRA is likely the most appropriate choice for you.

-– With a traditional IRA, you can deduct your contribution for the tax year that the contribution was made.
+You can deduct your contribution for the tax year that the contribution was made.
 When you take the money out at retirement (called a distribution), you get hit with taxes.

-– With a Roth IRA, your contributions are made with post-tax dollars.
+Your contributions are made with post-tax dollars.
 But, when you withdraw from your Roth IRA at retirement, you don’t have to pay any taxes.

 Essentially, your choice of IRA is based on how you expect your tax rate to change in the future.

-Those with a traditional IRA can use the tax deduction to lower their tax burden now, and hope to fall to a lower tax bracket in the future, which will subject their distributions to a lower tax rate.
+Those with a traditional IRA can use the tax deduction to lower their tax burden now, and hope to fall into to a lower tax bracket in the future, which will subject their distributions to a lower tax rate.
 Those with a Roth IRA will not enjoy a tax deduction now but when their income starts to rise, so will their tax rate, which won’t affect withdrawals because distributions are tax-free.

 As a young worker, you can expect your income to increase as your career progresses — so it makes sense to go with a Roth IRA as opposed to a traditional IRA.

 However, if you happen to start your career with high income, you may consider a traditional IRA instead.
 Also, you can have a traditional IRA and a Roth IRA, but your combined contributions cannot exceed the annual maximum.
-For example, if the contribution limit is $5,000 for the year, you can contribute $3,000 in a traditional IRA and $2,000 in a Roth IRA.
+For example, if the contribution limit is $5,000 for the year, you can contribute $3,000 to a traditional IRA and $2,000 in a Roth IRA.

-IRAs are available from banks, credit unions and brokerages.
+IRAs are available from banks, credit unions, and brokerages.
 Visit our investing section for tips on what to put in your retirement portfolio.

 Sign Up for the Company 401(k) Plan